nxp-appcodehub/an-xip-external-nor-flash-plus-external-psram/README.md

 ### 3.3 Step 3 - Memories Addressing

 The FlexSPI modue can address both ports through 2 different data buses.
-IP bus and AHB bus as shown in the module's block diagram:
+These are the IP bus and the AHB bus as shown in the module's block diagram:

 ![1719702751493](images/README/1719702751493.png)